voidlizard/hbs2/README.md

 And data loss in a cloud storage services because they located all replicas in a single data centre which was destroyed by the fire or a canalization breakthrough.
-They even don't tell you how many replicas do they have for your data.
+They even don’t tell you how many replicas do they have for your data.
 Why?
-Because fuck you, that's why.
+Because fuck you, that’s why.

 Setting own hosts/services for dvcs data hosting.

-Yeah, it\'s the way.
+Yeah, it's the way.
 But they are

 - Obviously centralized

 and also:

 - Domain name system is compromised
 - Certificate system is compromised by so many ways.

 Why?
 Because they are ruled by commercial companies working in certaing jurisdictions.

 What else.
 Sending patches by email.

 - Looks more like anecdote today (but still used by someone)
 - Email right now is a centralized service with all the consequences (see above)

-Okay, ley\'s bring the overlay network (VPN), place all our hosts and resources there and will use own DNS.
+Okay, ley's bring the overlay network (VPN), place all our hosts and resources there and will use own DNS.

 Yeap, it will work.
 But it will cost you.
 It is acceptable for an